edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

   </artset>
 </figure>

-The KEL has some trust characteristics that resemble a blockchain.
+A KEL has some trust characteristics that resemble a blockchain.
 However, it is specific to one AID only (the AID of the issuer of the ACDC) and thus is not centralized.
 The KELs for two different AIDs need not (and typically do not) share any common storage or governance, and do not require coordination or administration.
 KELs thus suffer none of the performance and governance problems of blockchains, and incur none of blockchain's difficulties with regulatory requirements like data locality or right to be forgotten.

 ACDCs can be freely converted between text and binary representations, and either type of representation can also be compacted or expanded to support nuanced disclosure goals.
 An ACDC is also uniquely identified by its SAID, which means that a SAID can take the place of a full ACDC in certain data structures and processes.
 None of these transformations invalidate the associated digital signatures, which means that any variant of a given ACDC is equivalently verifiable.

 The revocation of a given ACDC can be detected via the witnesses declared in its issuer's KEL.
 Discovering, detecting, and reacting to such events can be very efficient.
 Any number of aggregated views can be built on demand, for any subset of an ecosystem's evidence, by any party.
 This requires no special authority or access, and does not create a central registry as a source of truth, since such views are tamper-evident and therefore can be served by untrusted parties.
 Further, different views of the evidence can contain or elide different fields of the evidence data, to address privacy, regulatory, and legal requirements.

-ACDCs are capable of holding more generic categories of data than just credentials.

-#### Cryptographically verifiable data {:#cvd}
+#### Cryptographically verifiable data {:#CVD}
 *Cryptographically verifiable data* (*CVD*) is data that's associated with a digital signature and a claim about who signed it.
 When CVD is an assertion, we make the additional assumption that the signer intends whatever the data asserts, since they took an affirmative action to create non-repudiable evidence that they processed it.
 CVD can be embodied in many formats, but in the context of VVP, all instances of CVD are ACDCs.

-#### Credential
+#### Credential {:#credential}
 A *credential* is a special kind of CVD that asserts entitlements for its legitimate bearer -- *and only its bearer*.
 CVD that says Organization X exists with a particular ID number in government registers, and with a particular legal name, is not necessarily a credential.
 In order to be a credential, it would have to be associated with an assertion that its legitimate bearer -- *and only its bearer* -- is entitled to use the identity of Organization X. If signed data merely enumerates properties without conferring privileges on a specific party, it is just CVD.
 Many security gaps in existing solutions arise from conflating CVD and credentials.

+ACDCs can embody any kind of CVD, not just credentials.

 #### Bearer token
 VVP never uses bearer tokens, but we define them here to provide a contrast.
 A *bearer token* is a credential that satisfies binding requirements by a trivial test of possession -- like a movie ticket, the first party that presents the artifact to a verifier gets the privilege.
 Since Bearer Credentials can be stolen or copied, this is risky.
 JWTs, session cookies, and other artifacts in familiar identity technologies are often bearer tokens, even if they carry digital signatures.
 Although they can be protected to some degree by expiration dates and secure channels, these protections are imperfect.
 For example, TLS channels can be terminated and recreated at multiple places between call origination and delivery.